HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 For classificastion, output layer uses sigmoid activation; for regression, uses linear activation.

 However, if using linear activation in hidden layers, the neural network is equivalent to logisitc regression.
+Therefore it is critical for deep learning using non-linear activation functions.

 ## Dropout Regularization